-

 Jellinek Georg, Allgemeine Staatslehre, 3.
 Aufl., Berlin 1914.

-Ludwiczak Glassey Maria, Entraide judiciaire internationale en matière pénale, Précis de droit suisse, Basel 2018.
+Ludwiczak Glassey Maria, Entraide judiciaire internationale en matière pénale, Précis de droit suisse, Basel 2018 (zit.
+Ludwiczak Glassey, Entraide).

 Ludwiczak Glassey Maria/Bonzanigo Francesca, Compétence universelle et demande d’extradition : pouvoir d’appréciation de l’OFJ, in: https://www.crimen.ch/211 vom 31.8.2023.